David and I recently celebrated 11 years of marriage! It’s like Gretchen Rubin says, “The days are long, but the years are short.”

 She regularly takes early morning excursions to wooded areas with friends in tow.
 Her breakfast picnic pictures are covered in mist and morning dew.

-Our anniversary seemed like a great excuse to make a breakfast picnic happen.
+Our anniversary seemed like a great excuse to make a vegan breakfast picnic happen.

 So the day before our anniversary, I pulled out the handmade basket we bought from some Amish ladies at a roadside stand.

 I got the coffee ready.
 (Just needed to press start on the coffee pot.)
-I whipped up some cashew milk for creamer, and rinsed raspberries and cherries, which are so juicy and amazing right now.
+I whipped up some cashew milk for creamer.
+Then I rinsed raspberries and cherries, which are so juicy and amazing right now.

 And so just like clockwork, we were out the door a little after 10:00.
 Haha!
 The days are long, but the hours between 7 and 10 are short. 😉